Welcome to Counterpoint, a series in which we challenge commonly held ideas about well-known products. This time: cloth bathmats.

 The lattice design of ZPirate’s bath mat prevents water from pooling on the surface while giving enough ventilation for the water to evaporate.
 The mat is easy to roll and has silicone rubber pads underneath to prevent slippage.
 Some may prefer this mat’s lower profile rather than elevated options.

-Another bamboo option, the Almonte’s rubber feet will prevent slippage, and the slats are spaced a little closer together for those who feel like their toes may slip between the planks.
+Another bamboo option, this one's rubber feet will prevent slippage, and the slats are spaced a little closer together for those who feel like their toes may slip between the planks.

 Tosaryu Hinoki Bath Mat